 We recently implemented a program to hedge transactional exposure against the Euro, and may do so in the future with respect to other foreign currencies.
 We also use derivative instruments, such as foreign currency forward and option contracts, to hedge certain exposures to fluctuations in foreign currency exchange rates.
 The use of such hedging activities may not offset any or more than a portion of the adverse financial effects of unfavorable movements in foreign exchange rates over the limited time the hedges are in place.
 Moreover, the use of hedging instruments may introduce additional risks if we are unable to structure effective hedges with such instruments.

-Our ability to use our net operating losses to offset future taxable income may be subject to certain limitations.
+Our ability to use our net operating losses and certain other tax attributes to offset future taxable income and taxes may be subject to certain limitations.